doduong102/How-to-Lab-2/index.md

   static void reverseInPlace(int[] arr) {
     int mid = arr.length / 2;
     for(int i = 0; i < mid; i++) {
-      int temp = arr[i];
+      int j = arr[i];
       arr[i] = arr[arr.length - i - 1];
-      arr[arr.length - i - 1] = temp;
+      arr[arr.length - i - 1] = j;
     }
   }
 ```
-It was broken because our expected values would give us sometihng like

-The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown)
-Briefly describe why the fix addresses the issue.
+Our old method was broken because it was just replacing it element for element, our main issue comes from when we get towards the end of our array it will replace the ending elements with the newly changed end elements, basically making it the same.
+We run the original loop over the first half of the array, then for the second half using variable j to properly replace the end elements

 # Part C| Reflections

 ![image](https://user-images.githubusercontent.com/130004918/234176285-6979e4d3-15af-475d-8b23-b793aae8dd8a.png)

-WiP
+I was in CSE12 and I didn't know that you could run JUnit tests outside of eclipse.
+Technically I knew it existed but it was nice to see it implemented directly like this because I don't actually like eclipse.